 Change your window treatments.
 If you have heavy drapes on your windows, that’s definitely going to prevent your bedroom from getting all of the light that it needs.
 So, consider changing your window treatments by putting up lace curtains, sheer Roman shades or light-colored blinds.

 Use the right kind of light bulbs.
 Although you can depend on natural light in the day, when you need to turn on your light switch or lamps, different light bulbs can produce different effects.
-Incandescent light bulbs give off a warm glow, fluorescent lights will make your bedroom look cooler (especially if your room is painted blue or green) and if you like natural light, go with halogen lights; they replicate natural lighting best.
+Incandescent light bulbs give off a warm glow, fluorescent lights will make your bedroom look cooler (especially if your room is painted blue or green) and if you like natural light, go with halogen lights or a led high bay light; they replicate natural lighting best.

 Put some sconces by your bed.
 Speaking of light bulbs, if you were to ask an interior lighting company like Interior Deluxe about what you can do to bring more light into your bedroom, one thing that they might recommend is that you add some sconces to both sides of your bed.
 Not only are they a trendy kind of light fixture but they give great light without taking up a lot of space.
 Plus, there are many designs to choose from that will fit your personal decor needs.
 Light therapy is used as a treatment for several conditions.
 Light therapy used to treat skin conditions such as psoriasis is different from the type of light therapy used for the conditions listed above.
 Light therapy for skin disorders uses a lamp that emits ultraviolet (UV) light.
 This type of light should be filtered out in light therapy boxes used for SAD and other conditions because it can damage your eyes and skin.
 Visit circadianoptics.com to find the perfect lamp for you needs.